RainerRoss/WEBSRVUTL/README.md

 * Verify that MYSERVER is running `WRKACTJOB SBS(QHTTPSVR)`
 ![capture20170813140950764](https://user-images.githubusercontent.com/10383523/29249537-6410cea4-8031-11e7-8c9f-0edefbefac4a.png)

-* Call the example Homepage from your browser `http://yourIP:8010/index.html`
+* Call the example Webpage from your browser `http://yourIP:8010/index.html`

 ## Create your first website